moemahgoub/hr-iam-portal/README.md

 ---

 ## SQLite note (active/passive)

 SQLite is a local file database.
 Because of that:
+- Treat the deployment as active/passive while SQLite is used
+- Do not run active/active writes across two nodes

+Recommended operation in SQLite mode:
-- Run **active/passive** (only one VM serves traffic at a time for write operations)
+- Keep only ONE VM in the active backend pool at a time
-- The second VM is standby for failover
-- Real active/active is planned later when moving to Azure SQL

-Operational tip:
-- Keep one VM as “ACTIVE” and confirm it is the only node receiving real workflow traffic.
-- Use the standby VM for failover testing only.
+- Use the second VM for failover testing or standby

----

-## Health check
-The app should expose a health endpoint used by ILB/App Gateway probes:

-- `/healthz` should return HTTP 200 when the node is ready to serve.
+Future improvement:
+- Move to a shared database (example: Azure SQL) to support true scale-out.

 ---